 The HEART program, created by the Texas State Affordable Housing Corporation (TSAHC) and Enterprise Community Partners, provides grants of up to $50,000 and technical assistance to nonprofits providing housing assistance to families displaced or otherwise affected by Hurricane Harvey.
-The HEART Program is funded through a generous grant from the Rebuild Texas Fund.*
+The HEART Program is funded through generous grants from the Rebuild Texas Fund,* the Meadows Foundation, and the Center for Disaster Philanthropy.

 Grants are available in two categories.
 Organizations may apply for both categories, but award amounts are capped at $50,000 per organization.